openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/connecting_openMINDS_instances.rst

 Some properties in openMINDS schemas expect links to other instances.

-For example, the Organization schema requires, in addition to the string property ``"name"``, the property `countryOfFormation`_, which refers to an instance of type `SovereignState schema`_.
+For example, the Organization schema requires, in addition to the string property ``"name"``, the property `countryOfFormation`_, which refers to an instance of schema type `SovereignState`_.

 A minimal SovereignState instance could look like this: